-I will defend my Ph.D. in Spring 2027 and am currently seeking postdoctoral opportunities.
+I will defend my Ph.D. in Spring 2027 and am seeking postdoctoral positions beginning Summer or Fall 2027.

 View my CV